Jason Pargin

-Jason Pargin (born January 10, 1975), known by his former pen name David Wong, is an American humor writer.
-He is the former executive editor of humor website Cracked.com, a recurring guest in the Cracked Podcast, and has written six novels: John Dies at the End (2007), This Book Is Full of Spiders (2012), Futuristic Violence and Fancy Suits (2015), What the Hell Did I Just Read (2017), Zoey Punches the Future in the Dick (2020) and If This Book Exists, You're in the Wrong Universe (2022).
-John Dies at the End was adapted into a film of the same name in 2012.
+Jason Keith Pargin (/ˈpɑrdʒɪn/; born January 10, 1975) is an American novelist, humorist, and internet personality.
+Writing for many years under the pen name David Wong, he founded the humor site Pointless Waste of Time and later served as executive editor of Cracked.com.
+He is the author of the comic horror series John Dies at the End (2007–2022) and the Zoey Ashe series (2015–2023), as well as the standalone novel I'm Starting to Worry About This Black Box of Doom (2024).
+John Dies at the End was adapted as a feature film in 2012.
+Pargin retired the David Wong pseudonym in 2020, and since 2022 has produced short-form videos on TikTok and other platforms, which he has credited with sustaining his writing career.
+In 2023, he became a co-host of the comedy podcast Bigfeets.

-Early life
+Early life and education

-Pargin was born in Lawrenceville, Illinois.
+Jason Keith Pargin was born in Lawrenceville, Illinois, on January 10, 1975.
 He and fellow Internet writer John Cheese (real name Mack Leighty) attended high school together and met during an art class they shared.
 Pargin then attended the Southern Illinois University (SIU) radio-television program, graduating in 1997.
-While at SIU, he was part of a TV show on Alt.news cable TV called Consumer Advocate.
+While at SIU, he was part of a student-run TV show on Alt.news 26:46 called Consumer Advocate.
 A number of episodes were produced.
-He lived in Marion, Illinois until 2014, when he moved to Nashville.